kevinlondon/kevinlondon.github.io/_drafts/color_is_red.md

 {% endhighlight %}

 It felt wrong.
-In Python, we shouldn't be able to check if a string `is` another string, since that's checking references.
-I opened an interpreter:
+In Python, we shouldn't be able to check if a string `is` another string, since that's checking their references.
+I opened a Python interpreter:

 {% highlight python %}